hisashin/docker-rpi-google-home-notifier/README.md

 Let your Google Home speak like this.
 Default port is 8091 but you can change it by editing /google-home-notifier/app.js.

     curl -X GET http://(IP of RaspberryPi):8091/google-home-notifier?text=Hello+Google+Home

+If text starts from 'http' like url of mp3, it will be played.